moskomule/echood/README.md

 # échood

-étood is an electron based GUI assistant to configure machine learning settings.
+étood is an electron based GUI assistant tool to configure machine learning settings.

 ## how to use